Pimco avoiding commercial paper, bullish on short-term Treasuries

-NEW YORK, July 29 (Reuters) - Commercial paper and certificates of deposit are overpriced, the head of short-term portfolios for Pimco said on Monday, saying he favors short-term Treasuries in expectation of an economic slowdown.
+NEW YORK (Reuters) - Commercial paper and certificates of deposit are overpriced, the head of short-term portfolios for Pimco said on Monday, saying he favors short-term Treasuries in expectation of an economic slowdown.

 Jerome Schneider, who oversees $300 billion in short-term assets for Pacific Investment Management Co, said he is avoiding commercial paper in a broader effort to eliminate risk from the short-term portfolios of Pimco, operator of the world’s biggest bond fund.